strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-beta.17-to-beta.18.md

 ---
 title: Migrate to beta.18 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application to beta.18.
+description: Learn how you can migrate your Strapi application to beta.18.
 ---

 # Migration guide from beta.17.4 through beta.17.8 to beta.18